arslanmusaddiq/1DT308-Introductory-Project/labs/2_blink_led.md

 ### Step.
 Driving LED with GPIO
 IMPORTANT: We are going to connect external LED's to the microcontroller.
 The LoPy4 microcontroller provides "General Purpose Input Output"-ports also called GPIO-ports that can be used to communicate with external components.
 The ports are a bit sensitive and should not be used to directly drive heavy loads (like a motor).
 The Datasheet for LOPY4 says "Absolute MAX per pin 12mA, recommended 6mA" which means we must reduce current by using resistors.
 If more current is needed, additional components (eg. transistors, or drivers) can be used.
-Thankfully this assignment does not require high current and we can reduce the current flow by having a 560 Ohm resistor in series with each LED we connect.
+Thankfully this assignment does not require high current and we can reduce the current flow by having a resistor in series with each LED we connect.

  * Disconnect the USB cable again
  * For each of the LED's, remove the wire going from the red power rail to the anode (but keep the GND cable and resistor).